weefbellington/screenplay/README.md

 ###Download

-Screenplay is currently available as a beta snapshot.
+screenplay is currently available as a beta snapshot.
 Grab it via Maven:

 ```xml
 <dependency>